 The admissibility, relevance, materiality and weight of evidence shall be for the Arbitral Tribunal to determine (Art.
 31.1).
-At the request of a party, the Arbitral Tribunal may order a party to produce any documents or other evidence which may be relevant to the outcome of the case (Art.
+At the request of a party, or exceptionally on its own motion, the Arbitral Tribunal may order a party to produce any documents or other evidence which may be relevant to the outcome of the case (Art.
 31.3).

-Documents on which a party relies shall be submitted in the Statement of Claim / the Statement of Defence (Art.
+Documents on which a party relies shall be submitted in the statement of claim / the statement of defence (Art.
 29.1, 2).

 A hearing shall be held if requested by a party, or if deemed appropriate by the Arbitral Tribunal (Art.
 32.1).
+After consulting with the parties and having regard to the circumstances, the Arbitral Tribunal shall decide: (i) the date and time of any hearing; and (ii) whether any hearing shall be conducted (a) in person, at a specified location, or (b) remotely, in whole or in part, by videoconference or other appropriate means of communication (Art.
+32.2).
 Unless otherwise agreed by the parties, hearings will be held in private (Art.
 32.3).